Falling Leaves and Deep Roots

 Abscission, according to Wikipedia, comes from the Latin ab, meaning away, and scindere, meaning to cut.
 This time of year abscission is all around us.
 But our word for abscission is Fall, the beautiful season in the Ozarks and much of this country when temperatures are moderate, humidity is low, and the leaves turn fiery earth tone colors.
 The colors change our visual landscape, and many of us await with excitement for the week of peak color, then go on a scenic drive in the country to take it all in.
 The name for the season, fall, is a misnomer of sorts.
 Leaves do fall from the trees, but they fall because nature has programmed them to do so.
 It is not as simple as the sufficient pull of the wind for the leaves to separate themselves from the tree branches, and fill our yards.
 We are witness to nature’s miraculous adaptation to the change in season – cooler temperatures and less daylight – as deciduous trees activate a thin layer of cells between the branch and the leaf stalk.
 As these scissor cells grow they literally push the leaves off the tree.
 Before it does so the tree directs nutrients critical to its existence from the leaves to the roots so it is best-suited to survive the winter.
 “Trees are deeply programmed by eons of evolution to insist that their leaves drop away,” says NPR science writer, Robert Krulwich.
 It is in their nature.

 As a physician and health writer for Ozarks Living magazine I have come to understand that much of chronic disease is the result of living against our nature as human beings.
+At Sharlin Health near Springfield, we understand that chronic disease can be treated with healing foods!
 My favorite saying to patients when I teach them about food-as-medicine is to use this rule of thumb, if it has a mother or it comes from the earth.
 Another food writer, Michael Pollan, says “shop the edges of the supermarket, the produce section, where there are no health claims.”
 Avoid the middle of the store, where the foods “scream of their whole grain goodness, including cereals that will save you from heart attacks.”
 In the absence of “packages and big budgets,” Pollan goes on, “the quieter the food the likely the healthier the food.”

 Is it possible that the best way to eat is to eat food that our body’s recognize based on “eons of evolution?”
 I think it is, and Pollan would certainly agree.
 Unfortunately, we have to go deeper because many of the items that appear as food to our eyes have been genetically altered, sprayed with pesticides and fungicides, pumped with hormones and antibiotics, stressed in cages or stock yards, or simply victim to the pollutants we dump into our waters, such as mercury.